wnchan/tp/docs/UserGuide.md

 #### Expected Output (Failure or Cancellation):
 * Case: Clear command fails.
 * Case: You press `cancel` on the confirmation pop-up.<br>
-  GUI: All students' details remain on the student list.<br>
+  GUI: All students' details remain on the student list.

 ![result for cancelled 'clear' GUI](images/clearCancel.png)